Is a weblog by Emma Humphries

 Mona Eltahawy’s story about the time she decked a guy who groped her at a club, and why she decided to punch him.

 Somehow this was published without a layout.
 I also realize that “actor slaps asshole comedian over abelist comment about their spouse” is eons ago in internet time.

 Replies to this post are welcome.
 You can send

 an email, or a WebMention.
 Be kind, not clever.

-Emma Humphries believes in the healing power of Sleater-Kinney’s “Dig Me Out,” coffee, hockey, astronomy and the Open Web.
+Emma Humphries (they/she) believes in the healing power of Sleater-Kinney’s “Dig Me Out,” coffee, sparky motors, and the Open Web.
 She helps build the infrastructure that enables artists to sell their music directly to fans.
-In her spare time she dances, messes about with tiny computers, cooks, and rides her electric bike.
+In her spare time she builds rockets, messes about with tiny computers, cooks, and rides her electric bike.
 She started working on the Web when she asked the Otherwise Award’s Motherboard if she could make a website for them in the early 1990's.
 She still has the original site on a 3.5” disk.
-She lives with her wife and several cats in Oakland, on lands taken without compensation or permission from the Ohlone people.
+They live with their wife and several cats in Oakland, where they

 pay Shuumi to the Lisjan Ohlone people whose land this is.